codacy/docs/docs/repositories/repository-dashboard-overview.md

 ![](images/Screen_Shot_2018-05-03_at_22.40.11.png)

-## What are the functionalities available?
+The following sections provide a detailed overview of each dashboard area.

-### 1. Repository certification and Quality evolution
+## 1. Repository certification and quality evolution chart {: id="repository-certification-and-quality-evolution-chart"}

 Here you can see the grade of the repository, and you can see the quality evolution of the repository on the **Quality evolution Chart**.